Escape-Technologies/docs/docs/05-vulnerabilities/introspection/imputable_json_scalars.md

 ## Description

-Imputable JSON scalars are an arbitrary GraphQL scalar type that allow users to return JSON objects from the GraphQL schema.
+Inputable JSON scalars are an arbitrary GraphQL scalar type that allow users to return JSON objects from the GraphQL schema.
-It is a **bad practice** and may represent an unhandled data leak risk for your application.
+It is a weak typing **bad practice** and may represent an unhandled data leak risk for your application.

 ## Remediation